DianaOlympos/dog-test/README.md

 Also would be nice to add a way to know which breed it is, like keeping a name.
 Would probably be something i would do if i was doing css, with a nice pice per line and all, but i am not doing any CSS today.

 Also it is obvious some of these images are copyrighted (watermarked).... there is a real problem here

+## History

+Ok reaching the end of my time here.
+Two solutions for history

+  1. use WebStorage.
+That would work but limited.
+Maybe if we limit to a 10 pic history ?
+  2. use IndexedDB.
+Far more involved but still doable.
+I think it is a better long term solution.
+Maybe with a "load more" to avoid long term problem when it grows but that is for later.

+Only 2min left, not going to try doing more.